ThomasCsson/MASSIVEChem/README.md

 pip install rdkit
 pip install panel
 ```
 Additionally, the package 'xyz2graph' is required to run the 3D imaging functionallity in the function 'spectrum'.
-This package is not pip-installable, so to intall it yourslef, the following command needs to be run.
+This package is not pip-installable, so to intall it yourself, the following command needs to be run.

 ```bash
 python -m pip install git+https://github.com/zotko/xyz2graph.git